Lightstreamer/Lightstreamer-example-StockList-client-vue/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer Web Client library version 8.0 or newer.
+* Compatible with Lightstreamer Web Client library version 9.0 or newer.
+* For Lightstreamer Server 7.3.2 or newer.
+Ensure that Web Client API is supported by Lightstreamer Server license configuration.
+* For a version of this example compatible with Lightstreamer SDK for Web Clients version 8.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-vue/releases/tag/latest-for-client-8.x).
 * For a version of this example compatible with Lightstreamer SDK for Web Clients version 7.x or earlier, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-vue/releases/tag/latest-for-client-7.x).